mzyates/techindicators/documentation.md

 ### adl

-The adl function calculates the [Accumulation Distribution Line](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:accumulation_distribution_line).
+The adl function calculates the [Accumulation/Distribution Line](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:accumulation_distribution_line).
 The function requires four parameters: an array of high prices, and array of low prices, and array of closing prices, and a trading volume.
 The function returns the adl values as an array whose length is equal to the length of the price arrays.